 Whilst most children who get the flu will have mild symptoms, some children can get complications such as pneumonia or bronchitis and may need hospital treatment.
 In rarer cases, children may die from complications of flu.

-Who is suitable for the nasal flu vaccine for children?
+Who is the nasal flu vaccine for children suitable for?

-The nasal vaccine is recommended for all children aged two to 17 years of age, except those who fall into the following categories:
+The nasal vaccine is recommended for all children aged two to 17 years of age at the time of their appointment, except those who fall into the following categories:

 • They've had a severe allergic reaction to a previous dose of the flu vaccine or any of its ingredients